hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 However, as of Xcode 6.1 Beta 2, the above code fails to compile with the rather unhelpful error: `cannot convert the expression's type '(($T3) -> ($T3) -> $T2) -> (($T3) -> $T2) -> $T2' to type '(retry: Bool, failure: (NSError -> ())?, success: (UIImage -> ())?) -> ()'`.

-A workaround is to explictly add the other closure.
+A workaround is to explictly add the other closure to the invocation:

 ```swift
 fetchImage(failure:nil) { image in